GabrielEdogawa/gabrieledogawa.github.io/_projects/2_project.md

 category: Work
 ---

 [IBM ILOG CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) is one of the most powerful commercial solvers in the world widely used in industry and academia.
-However, as we all know, <span data-toggle="popover" data-placement="top" title="This is the popover content.">Hover over this text</span> MIP problems could be extremely hard to solve especially when the problem size goes wild or the problem falls into some specific structures like near-singular constraint space.
+However, as we all know, <span class="dashed-popover" data-toggle="popover" data-placement="top" title="This is the popover content.">Hover over this text</span> MIP problems could be extremely hard to solve especially when the problem size goes wild or the problem falls into some specific structures like near-singular constraint space.
 In these cases, using particular solver options (often referred as <b>solver tuning</b>) could yield surprisingly efficient solution processes.
 This project offers a fundamental guidance for beginners facing excessively long solution times in CPLEX.
 The tuning procedures are also applicable to other solvers, such as FICO-Xpress and Gurobi, as they typically share similar solver options. (arguably Gurobi might have the best performance, but still case dependent).

 ### Preface